Frequently Asked Questions

 Definitely, we offer a consumer directed model of home care.
 The client determines the type of care, skill of care providers and hours they would like.
 We are happy to provide guidance and support, but the client is in control of this process and is encouraged to be actively engaged.
 We have a profile of each caregiver for review.
 The client can also call us at any time and say that a caregiver is not a good fit and ask for referral to a different caregiver.

-There is a two hour minimum.
-The client determines the schedule they would like, how many days a week, how many hours and can choose to utilize caregivers routinely or as needed.
+No. The consumer directed model of care allows clients to determine their own schedules including how many days per week, how many hours per visit, and whether they would like to utilize caregivers routinely or as needed.
 There is a greater likelihood of having the same caregiver when a routine schedule is established.
+The desired schedule may be negotiated directly between the client and caregiver.